Mental health experts hail FM announcement of setting up 23 tele-mental health centers in budget speech 2022-23

 According to Dr. Kersi Chavda, Consultant Psychiatrist at PD Hinduja Hospital, Mumbai, “We will now be in a position to connect digitally with the the tele-mental health centres based on the guidelines and protocols to get the required mental health consultation or guidance.
 Patients will be able to talk to the best people in the country and have access to quality mental healthcare they could’ve only dreamt about.”

-“The government has finally woken up to the fact that mental health is an extremely important aspect of life and that if we are looking to make India a superpower, it cannot be a superpower as long as the mental health of all its citizens is not looked after.
-I recommend that in the guidelines laid down that they also have access to medication which is given by psychiatrist because that is also an extremely important part of dealing with mental health,” he added.
+“The government has finally woken up to the fact that mental health is an extremely important aspect of life.
+If we are looking to make India a superpower, it cannot be a superpower as long as the mental health of all its citizens is not looked after.
+I recommend that in the guidelines and treatment protocols, patients also need to have access to medication which is given by psychiatrist because that is also an extremely important part of dealing with mental health,” he added.

 The network of tele-mental health centers will work in coordination with the National Institute of Mental health and Neurosciences (NIMHANS), Bengaluru as the nodal centre.
 The project will be supported by the International Institute of Information Technology (IIIT), Bengaluru.